RedPandaArchives/commontongue/README.md

-# Interpreter Booth — translation chat with accounts
+#CommonTongue — translation chat with accounts

 Sign up, join the room, write in your language and read everyone else's in it.
 Messages travel between separate browsers in real time; translation happens on